Super Micro Computer (NASDAQ:SMCI) PT Raised to $44.00

-Super Micro Computer (NASDAQ:SMCI) had its price objective hoisted by Susquehanna Bancshares from $40.00 to $44.00 in a research report issued on Wednesday, Stock Target Advisor reports.
-The firm presently has a “positive” rating on the stock.
-Susquehanna Bancshares’ target price points to a potential upside of 23.21% from the company’s current price.
+Super Micro Computer (NASDAQ:SMCI) had its price objective raised by equities research analysts at Susquehanna from $40.00 to $44.00 in a report released on Wednesday, The Fly reports.
+The brokerage currently has a “positive” rating on the stock.
+Susquehanna’s price target would suggest a potential upside of 21.65% from the stock’s previous close.

-SMCI has been the subject of several other research reports.
-Loop Capital lifted their price target on Super Micro Computer from $40.00 to $45.00 and gave the stock a “buy” rating in a research report on Monday, March 8th.
-Susquehanna increased their target price on Super Micro Computer from $40.00 to $44.00 and gave the company a “positive” rating in a research note on Wednesday.
-Northland Securities upped their target price on shares of Super Micro Computer from $48.00 to $50.00 and gave the company an “outperform” rating in a research note on Wednesday.
-Finally, Benchmark initiated coverage on Super Micro Computer in a report on Tuesday, April 27th.
-They set a “buy” rating on the stock.
-One equities research analyst has rated the stock with a sell rating and five have given a buy rating to the company’s stock.
-Super Micro Computer currently has a consensus rating of “Buy” and a consensus price target of $45.75.
+Several other research firms have also weighed in on SMCI.
+Benchmark initiated coverage on shares of Super Micro Computer in a report on Tuesday, April 27th.
+They issued a “buy” rating on the stock.
+Northland Securities raised their target price on shares of Super Micro Computer from $48.00 to $50.00 and gave the company an “outperform” rating in a research note on Wednesday.
+Finally, Loop Capital raised their target price on shares of Super Micro Computer from $40.00 to $45.00 and gave the company a “buy” rating in a research note on Monday, March 8th.
+One investment analyst has rated the stock with a sell rating and five have given a buy rating to the company.
+The company has a consensus rating of “Buy” and an average price target of $45.75.

-In other news, Director Liang Chiu-Chu Sara Liu sold 7,972 shares of the company’s stock in a transaction dated Tuesday, April 6th.
-The stock was sold at an average price of $39.59, for a total value of $315,611.48.
-Following the completion of the transaction, the director now owns 160,195 shares of the company’s stock, valued at $6,342,120.05.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, CEO Charles Liang sold 60,126 shares of the stock in a transaction dated Monday, April 5th.
-The stock was sold at an average price of $40.02, for a total value of $2,406,242.52.
-Following the sale, the chief executive officer now owns 6,648,929 shares of the company’s stock, valued at approximately $266,090,138.58.
+In related news, Director Liang Chiu-Chu Sara Liu sold 7,972 shares of the stock in a transaction that occurred on Tuesday, April 6th.
+The shares were sold at an average price of $39.59, for a total value of $315,611.48.
+Following the sale, the director now directly owns 160,195 shares in the company, valued at approximately $6,342,120.05.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO Charles Liang sold 60,126 shares of the stock in a transaction that occurred on Monday, April 5th.
+The shares were sold at an average price of $40.02, for a total transaction of $2,406,242.52.
+Following the completion of the sale, the chief executive officer now owns 6,648,929 shares in the company, valued at $266,090,138.58.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 227,509 shares of company stock valued at $8,900,715.
+Insiders sold a total of 227,509 shares of company stock worth $8,900,715 over the last quarter.
 16.70% of the stock is currently owned by corporate insiders.

 Super Micro Computer, Inc, together with its subsidiaries, develops and manufactures high-performance server and storage solutions based on modular and open architecture.
 Its solutions range from complete server, storage, modular blade servers, blades, workstations, full racks, networking devices, server management software, and server sub-systems, as well as support and services.